History

 Public Space

 Laurel Hill also represented an important phase in the evolution of public space.
-Scottish born architect John Notman, Laurel Hill East’s chief designer, carved out the cemetery’s landscape to take advantage of its riverside location.
+Scottish born architect John Notman, Laurel Hill’s chief designer, carved out the cemetery’s landscape to take advantage of its riverside location.
 Early managers promoted personal expression in monument design; families responded with gravestones both grand and elaborate.
 The wealthy even employed renowned sculptors to adorn their sites.

 Founder and proprietor, John Jay Smith, further cultivated the site into a landscaped arboretum, guiding the planting of botanical species from around the world.
 All of these unique features led Laurel Hill to rapidly become a popular tourist destination for people across the country.
 Although Laurel Hill predated the public park system, in many ways it served the same purpose before such a concept even existed.